 Cezanne found being a bank clerk too boring and was back in Paris the next year; he soon became a copyist at the Louvre (ie an art student who is authorised to copy the works of old masters).

 1863-70: Salon rejections

 “Institutions, stipends and honours are made only for idiots, pranksters and rogues ...
-I don’t give a damn”.But the rejections cut him to the quick.
+I don’t give a damn”.But the truth was that the rejections cut him to the quick.

 Cezanne's dark period

 The period 1861-70 represents Cezanne’s so-called "dark period": his palette was dark; his themes were violent or erotic; and he often applied paint using a palette knife and not a brush.
 A typical work was Cezanne’s shocking painting entitled The Murder (1870, pictured).
 Another, from 1867, was called The Abduction.

 It was not until about 1870 that, encouraged by Pissarro, Cezanne adopted the impressionist style by lightning and brightening his colour schemes and painting with broader brush-strokes.